The communication complexity of non-signaling distributions: Introduction

 The structure of the non-signaling polytope has been the object of much study.
 A complete characterization of the vertices has been obtained in some, but not all cases: for two players, the case of binary inputs~\cite{barrettlinden05}, and the case of binary outputs~\cite{barrettpironio05,jones05} are known, and for $n$ players, the case of Boolean inputs and outputs is known~\cite{barrettpironio05}.

 The work on simulating quantum distributions has focused mainly on providing upper bounds, and most results apply to simulating the correlations only.
+In particular, Toner and Bacon show that projective measurements on a maximally entangled qubit pair may be simulated using one bit of communication~\cite{tb03}, and Regev and Toner extend this result by showing that the correlations arising from binary measurements on any entangled state may be simulated using two bits of communication only~\cite{rt07}.
 A few results address the simulation of quantum distributions with non-uniform marginals.
 Bacon and Toner give an upper bound of 2 bits for non-maximally entangled qubit pairs~\cite{tb03}.
 Shi and Zhu~\cite{shi05} show a constant upper bound for approximating any quantum distribution (including the marginals) to within a constant.

 Pironio gives a general lower bound technique based on Bell-like inequalities~\cite{pironio03}.
 There are a few ad hoc lower bounds on simulating quantum distributions, including a linear lower bound for a distribution based on Deutsch-Jozsa's problem~\cite{bct99}, and a recent lower bound of Gavinsky~\cite{gavinsky09}.